Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Theoretical interpretation and parameter estimates

 Another plausible class of FRB progenitor models involves compact binary mergers or interactions, such as neutron star–neutron star coalescence or magnetospheric collisions during inspiral phases (e.g. \cite{2013PASJ...65L..12T, 2016ApJ...822L...7W}).
-However, our observations disfavor such scenarios for FRB 20190122C.
-First, the observed quasi-periodic oscillation exhibits no measurable frequency evolution over the $\sim$7 ms duration of the burst, arguing against a rapidly evolving dynamical timescale expected in merger-driven processes.
+However, these scenarios appear less natural for FRB~20190122C.
+First, the candidate quasi-periodic spacing shows no measurable evolution over the $\sim$30 ms duration of the burst, which is less naturally expected for a rapidly evolving dynamical timescale in merger-driven processes.
 Second, if the observed pulse train originated from magnetospheric interactions between inspiraling compact objects, the energy release would likely increase toward coalescence, resulting in a rising amplitude envelope.
 In contrast, the pulse amplitudes in FRB 20190122C show an exponential decay following the strongest pulse, consistent with a relaxation or damping process rather than escalating activity.
 These features are more naturally explained by a transient excitation of quasi-normal modes in an isolated neutron star magnetosphere, rather than merger-driven dynamics.